audaciaconsulting/Audacia.Build/src/security/sbom/sbom-generation-and-analysis.md

 # Azure DevOps SBOM & Vulnerability Analysis Pipeline Templates

-This directory provides a set of reusable YAML templates to help you integrate SBOM (Software Bill of Materials) generation and vulnerability analysis into the Azure DevOps pipelines.
-Using these templates you can:
+This directory provides a set of reusable YAML templates that integrate SBOM (Software Bill of Materials) generation and vulnerability analysis into Azure DevOps pipelines.
+The templates enable:

-1. **Generate SBOMs** for the .NET Core (and related) projects by collecting package lock files (e.g. `package-lock.json` and `*.deps.json`) and running [Syft](https://github.com/anchore/syft).
+1. **SBOM Generation:** Generating SBOMs for .NET Core (and related) projects by collecting package lock files (for example, `package-lock.json` and specific `*.deps.json` files) and running [Syft](https://github.com/anchore/syft).
-2. **Analyze SBOMs** to produce vulnerability reports using [Grype](https://github.com/anchore/grype).
+2. **SBOM Analysis:** Analyzing SBOMs to produce vulnerability reports using [Grype](https://github.com/anchore/grype).
-3. **Run a composite pipeline** that performs both SBOM generation and analysis in one go, providing a user‑friendly end-to‑end solution.
+3. **Composite Execution:** Running a composite pipeline that performs both SBOM generation and analysis in one step, providing an end-to-end solution.

-This document describes each template and explains how to use them individually as well as in a composite approach.
+This document describes each template and explains how they may be used individually as well as in a composite approach.

 ---